Table of Contents

 Operating principle:

-The electricity produced is shared between buildings.
-The DSO meters are grouped virtually to establish a single bill for withdrawal from the network.
+The produced electricity is shared between buildings.
+DSO meters are virtually grouped to establish a single invoice for grid withdrawal.

-The private meters are read directly by the Climkit Gateway, while the DSO transmits its meter data to Climkit.
+Private meters are read directly by the Climkit Gateway, while the DSO transmits data from its meters to Climkit.
 All information is centralized on the Climkit platform.

 Single consumer diagram